aryansh3lke/trendscope/README.md

 # TrendScope

-An AI tool to gain insight into Twitter (X) trends through web-scraping, natural language processing, and abstractive summarization.
+An AI tool to gain insight into X (Twitter) trends through web-scraping, natural language processing, and abstractive summarization.

 Keep up to date with the latest X trends here: [trendscope.fyi](https://trendscope.fyi)